 The Company has voluntarily set up an Executive Nomination Meeting in order to enhance the effective governance structure based on the existing organizational design.
 To ensure fairness and transparency in decisions on executive appointments, the Executive Nomination Meeting, in accordance with inquiries from Board of Directors, submits to the Board of Directors proposals on the nomination of candidates for directors and corporate auditors sufficiently deliberated on and approved by its members, more than half of them are independent outside directors.
-These personnel matters are decided by a resolution of the Board of Directors, with its chairman being Director and Chairman Kazuo Hosoya.
-It met seven times in the fiscal period under review and discussed matters such as the Company's executive structure and appointments, the division of duties of executives, and the appointment of representatives of major consolidated subsidiaries upon improving the transparency of the process to nurture and select CEO and other officers by effectively using the successor plan for CEO and other officers, a 360-degree evaluation, and skill matrix of officers.
+These personnel matters are decided by a resolution of the Board of Directors.
+The Executive Nomination Meeting in the fiscal period under review comprised of three outside directors and two internal directors, with its chairman being Director and Chairman Tomomi Nakamura.
+It met eight times in the fiscal period under review and deliberated on matters such as the Company's executive structure and appointments, the division of duties of executives, and the appointment of representatives of major consolidated subsidiaries as well as nurturing of human resources for CEO and other officers by effectively using the successor plan for CEO and other officers, a 360-degree evaluation, and skill matrix of officers, revision of the skill matrix (addition of reasons for skill selection and definition of criteria for possession of skills), and acceleration of the process for deciding the officer lineup.